ccaballeroh/Causalidad_B22/notes/contents/assignments.md

 1. Read [[The Seven Tools of Causal Inference]] and [[Radical Empiricism and Machine Learning Research]]
 2. Write an essay (not minimum nor maximum extension) about what you found interesting, novel, points you disagree, etc.
 3. Upload your PDF to the Classroom platform.

+## Assignment 6
+**Deadline:** November 24, 2022 at 16:00

+Solve the following:

+- Parts a), c) and e) of Study Question 3.8.1 on page 86 of the book  _Causal Inference in Statistics: A Primer_.

+You should upload a scanned PDF with your solutions.